ahmad-hamed/Explore-Weather-Trends/README.md

 The chart line compares Cairo & Alexandria temperatures with the global temperatures. then plotting the moving average rather than the yearly averages in order to smooth out the lines, making trends more observable.

 **Making observations**
 All included in the pdf file, the observations include the similarities and differences between the world averages, Cairo, and Alexandria averages, as well as overall trends.
-H